Pixel Buds Pro 2

 Bluetooth Codec Weakness

-TLDR; it's a non-issue, especially for most listening sessions.
+TLDR: it's a non-issue, especially for most listening sessions.
 If you want super critical earphones, earbuds are probably not the right delivery mechanism to start with.

 ANC

-I have a pair of Sony 900N's with ANC.
-They're low end headphones, but I've always thought them pretty good.
+I have a pair of Sony 900Ns with ANC.
+They're low-end headphones, but I've always thought them pretty good.
 They're LDAC, isolate pretty well, and generally have really good sound quality.
 I've never listened to a really good set of earbuds (or headphones) with ANC, so these are the only headphones I can really compare against.

 And the Pro 2's blow them away.
-I was amazed how much noise the Pro 2's eat in ANC mode.
+I was amazed at how much noise the Pro 2s eat in ANC mode.
 My AC condenser is a rattling annoyance and drives me crazy when I'm outside on the porch; Pro 2's make it go away.
 Fan noise from my desktop; gone.
 Cars going up and down the street outside; they don't exist.

 To be clear, ANC is not going to remove everything.
-It works best on lower frequency noises that are a continuous drone, so some higher pitched noises or noises that come and go aren't as attenuated.
+It works best on lower frequency noises that are a continuous drone, so some higher-pitched noises or noises that come and go aren't as attenuated.
 But most things are reduced greatly, even snoring.
 Don't tell my wife; she snores.

 Transparent/Adaptive Mode

 Google takes this one step forward with their Adaptive mode, which is effectively the Transparent mode with some added features.
 If your environment is particularly noisy, it will raise your media volume to compensate.
-If there are loud sounds around you, it will attenuate those sounds.
+If there are loud sounds around you, they will attenuate those sounds.
 It's honestly a great mode for shopping, or even sitting around in the house when other people may be asking you questions.

 Battery Life

 It's great, honestly.
 You'll easily see 7+ hours with ANC on, 12+ hours with ANC off, and the case will recharge the buds 2.5 times.
 The official specifications say 8 hours of listening with ANC, 12 hours without ANC, and a total listening time of 30 hours with ANC and 48 hours without ANC.
-They also claim an hour of additional listening time with only 5 minutes of charging; so if your earbuds do get low just a short time in the charger and you're jamming again.
+They also claim an hour of additional listening time with only 5 minutes of charging; so if your earbuds do get low, just a short time in the charger and you're jamming again.

 TPU Case

-I put a skin on my Series A case, for some reason this time I went with a TPU case.
+I put a skin on my Series A case, but for some reason, this time I went with a TPU case.
 The one I got has a latch that prevents the case from opening, even has a secondary latch (yo dawg...) that absolutely stops the case from opening.
 I never had a problem with this on the Series A, but I could see the case opening in a pocket and potentially getting damaged.
 No chance of this with the case I got, plus it's overall pretty protective.
 There is an obvious extra bulk in my pocket, but I got used to it pretty fast.

 Charging

-I put my typical magnetic USB C plug in the case so I can charge it on any of my magnetic cables around the house, and this is likely how I'll primarily charge the case.
-However, it does support wireless charging and it does charge pretty well in the Belkin 25W Wireless Charger I got for my Pixel 10.
+I put my typical magnetic USB-C plug in the case so I can charge it on any of my magnetic cables around the house, and this is likely how I'll primarily charge the case.
+However, it does support wireless charging, and it does charge pretty well in the Belkin 25W Wireless Charger I got for my Pixel 10.
 It gets warmer than charging over USB, but it is honestly really convenient.
 And zero issues in the TPU case.

 Conclusion

-I see no reason I won't use these nearly every day for the next few years like I did my Series A, I love them.
+I see no reason I won't use these nearly every day for the next few years, like I did with my Series A, I love them.
 They sound better, they're even more comfortable, and the ANC does a great job of blocking out annoying noises.
 It would be interesting to be able to compare their sound and ANC against the new Pixel Buds 2A, but I imagine some folks who do audio reviews better than I have already tackled that job.